philterd/philter/docs/docs/caching.md

 Pointing every instance at the same [Valkey](https://valkey.io/) (or Redis) server gives a durable, shared cache that resolves all three problems.

+### Horizontal scaling: the API, not the dashboard

+Only the API scales horizontally.
+API requests (`/api/**`) are stateless: each one is authenticated from its own API key and depends on no server-side session, so any instance can serve any request and you can run as many instances as you need behind a plain load balancer.
+The shared cache above is what keeps those instances consistent.

+The Vaadin dashboard (the web UI) is session-based.
+Its server-side session cannot be serialized to Valkey/Redis and is not shared between instances, so the dashboard does not scale across instances and runs as a single instance.
+This is not a bottleneck in practice: the dashboard is a low-traffic admin console, while the redaction workload that needs to scale goes through the stateless API.
+The dashboard's inactivity timeout is described in [Login Security](login_security.md).

 ### Configuration

 Set the following environment variables on each Philter instance.
 When `CACHE_HOSTNAME` is unset or blank, Philter falls back to the in-memory cache.